BREATHE IN HIS LIFE

 - The weeding of sin?

 Denise and her husband Daniel have pioneered and pastored two Vineyard churches in California since 1980.
 For several years, they worked alongside missionaries in Europe in a debriefing ministry.
-Denise received her certificate in spiritual direction from Sustainable Faith.
-She currently serves part-time as an associate pastor at Cambria Vineyard Church in California.
+Denise received her certificate in spiritual direction from Sustainable Faith and currently serves part-time as an associate pastor at Cambria Vineyard Church in California.

 33 Biblical "One Anothers"